johnpeart/johnpeart.github.io/_posts/2023-02-06-calculating-the-cost-of-subscriptions.md

 Right now, I'm on the cheaper one, which includes TV, music, games, and storage.
 Alongside that storage – which Apple calls iCloud+ – you also get the ability to use a custom email domain, [Hide My Email](https://support.apple.com/en-gb/HT210425) and [Private Relay](https://support.apple.com/en-gb/HT212614).

 That's a lot for £16.95.
-It's also a substantial saving over subscribing to multiple of these services individually.
+It's also a substantial saving over subscribing to several of these services individually.

-The problem is, I've realised I barely use it all.
+The problem is, I barely use it all.
 Apple TV+ has one show I like[^TV].
-I don't really use Apple Music because I am a creature of habit and just listen to music I already own.
+I don't really use Apple Music; I am a creature of habit and just listen to music I already own.
 I play precisely one game on Apple Arcade that I wish was just released as a standalone purchase[^Arcade].

-The one thing I do use is the storage and the iCloud+ features; but those are available for a few quid each month.
+The one thing I *do* use is the storage and the iCloud+ features; but those are available separately for a few quid each month.

-I'm actually spending far more on music, TV and games now than I would have before on my phone and I'm not getting the benefit.
-So, I am going to cancel this subscription and just buy the things I want, not stream them, and see how that works.
+I'm actually spending far more on music, TV and games now than I would have before, by virtue of having signed up to this content bundle.
+I don't think I'm seeing the benefit.
+So, maybe I should cancel this subscription and just buy the things I want – not stream them – and see how that works.

 [^TV]: _Severance_.
 It's so good.
 You should subscribe to Apple TV+ just for a month to binge it.